BLB Solicitors

 See also: What happens if conveyancing completion is delayed?

-Insure from exchange of contracts
+Insurance must start from exchange of contracts

-• is liable for the damage.
+• is responsible for the cost of repairs or loss.

 See also: Surface water runoff: the law